-The transaction was completed on May 16, 2022.
 The Company received gross proceeds from the sale of the Convertible Debentures in the amount of \$1.000,000, before deducting placement agent fees and expenses.
 The Company has used the net proceeds for working capital and general business purposes.